 The Internal Auditor.

-The tenure of office of all officers of the Association shall be two (2) years, from the date of their respective appointments and may be re-elected after the expiration of the initial term for another term of two (2).
+The tenure of office of all officers of the Association shall be two (2) years, from the date of their respective appointments and may be re-elected after the expiration of the initial term for another term of two (2) years.
 An officer of the Association shall cease to hold office:

 if he/she resigns his office;